-APPENDIX E

-Notes on Using Gender Inclusive Language With the Book of Common Prayer
+APPENDIX E Notes on Using Gender Inclusive Language

 The English language is a living language that has experienced and continues to experience ongoing transformation.
-While celebrating our traditional Anglican heritage as expressed in the liturgies of the Book of Common Prayer by holding it in honour through its continuing usage, we are, at the same time, sensitive to specific language that has become no longer acceptable to the ears of people today.
-In order to achieve this balance, we at Queen's College use the old language of the Prayer Book and alter it where necessary.
+While celebrating our traditional Anglican heritage as expressed in the liturgies of the Book of Common Prayer and the Book of Alternative Services by holding it in honour through its continuing usage, we are, at the same time, sensitive to specific language that has become no longer acceptable to the ears of people today.
+In order to achieve this balance, we at Queen's College use the language of these books and alter it where necessary.
 In an effort to avoid confusion, a list of agreed-upon changes has been compiled for use at the College.
 Please be sure to become familiar with this list.